 This year Oglaend System won the supply for the Shell Draugen field.

 The Storebælt bridge

 The Storebælt bridge (7,5 km) and tunnel (8 km) connect the islands, Sjælland and Fyn in Denmark and consists of both highway and railway.
-Oglaend System supplied approximately 50 km LOE cable ladders (50% in Hot Dip Galvanized and 50% in stainless steel).
+Oglaend System supplied approximately 50 km LOE cable ladders, half in HDG and half in SS, to this project.
 Complete with accessories like channels, brackets, clamps etc.